Inspection of Completed Works, FL (O&M)

 West Palm Beach, Florida 33406

-The O&M funding allocated in FY19 will be expended to inspect federally authorized/constructed flood risk reduction projects that are operated and maintained by a non-Federal sponsor to comply with Federal regulations and policies for flood control projects.
+The O&M funding allocated in FY2022 will be expended to inspect federally authorized/constructed flood risk reduction projects that are operated and maintained by a non-Federal sponsor to comply with Federal regulations and policies for flood control projects.
 Funds will be expended to conduct coordinated inspections on the most critical aspects of the system which contains 930 miles of levees and 300 structures within Florida Area of Responsibility.
 The O&M portfolio and the Dam and Levee Safety Programs have increased the Sponsor’s superintendent responsibilities to ensure safety for their respective constituents.
-As a result funding has decreased in recent years, however, despite efficient business practices, the FY19 funding is inadequate to support the all of the District’s project portfolio and requirement to comply with all HQ direction on dam and levee inspections.
+As a result, funding has increased in recent years, however, despite efficient business practices, the FY2022 funding is inadequate to support all of the District’s project portfolio and requirement to comply with all HQ direction on dam and levee inspections.